stasm/eslisp-chain/readme.md

     }).forEach(processPublicMembers);

-The macro offers an alternative even for single method calls where there is no
+The macro offers an alternative even for single method calls when there is no
 chaining:

 <!-- !test in single method accessor -->